We are reader-supported. When you purchase through links on our site, we may earn an affiliate commission. Learn more.

 6. What does "tacking" mean when sailing?

-• C) Changing the sails on the boat
+• C) Lowering the sails to slow the boat down

 7. Who won the America’s Cup in 2017?